LStepanek/eRum_2020_image_processing_and_computer_vision_with_R/README.md

 ## The second part of the workshop

-You can find the scripts for the second part of the workshop here, https://github.com/Kyoshido/workshop_e-Rum2020_darknet by [Jiri Novak](https://github.com/Kyoshido).
+Although the scripts for the second part of the workshop are included in this repo, you can find them also here, https://github.com/Kyoshido/workshop_e-Rum2020_darknet, by [Jiri Novak](https://github.com/Kyoshido).